-4.6.1.2 Where the horizontal run of an approach ramp exceeds 9.0 m in length, an alternative stepped approach as shown in Figure 33 (b), complying with the requirements in clause 4.11, in addition to the ramp approach, may be provided for the ambulant disabled.
-The total rise of any flight of steps shall not exceed 1200 mm.
+4.6.1.2 Where the horizontal run of an approach ramp exceeds 9.0 m in length, an alternative stepped approach as shown in Figure 34 (b), complying with the requirements in clause 4.11, in addition to the ramp approach, may be provided for the ambulant disabled.
+The total rise of any flight of steps must not exceed 1200 mm.

-(1) Ambulant disabled persons negotiate steps more easily and safely thus accessibility by both steps and ramps is preferred.
+Note: (1) Ambulant disabled persons negotiate steps more easily and safely; thus, accessibility by both steps and ramps is preferred.

-- (2) Where the change in level results in having a combination of multiple ramps and landings, other solutions should be considered. - 4.6.1.3 The approach shall be designed so that water will not accumulate on the walking surfaces. - 4.6.1.4 Where ramps in the building, or that form parts of the building connect one storey to another storey, tactile and Braille signs complying with clause 8.5.5 shall be installed on adjacent walls or handrail extensions to indicate the floor level.
-This shall apply to office buildings, shopping complexes, multi-purpose complexes, sport complexes, hotels, boarding houses, chalets, backpacker's hotels, serviced apartments, places of public resort, public swimming pools, markets, hawker or food centres, transport stations, interchanges, passenger terminals, colleges, universities or institutions of learning, hostels, halls of residence or dormitories, hospitals and clinics.
+- (2) Where the change in level results in having a combination of multiple ramps and landings, other solutions should be considered. - 4.6.1.3 The approach must be designed so that water will not accumulate on the walking surfaces. - 4.6.1.4 Where ramps in the building or those that form parts of the building connecting one storey to another storey are provided, tactile and Braille signs complying with clause 8.5.5 must be installed on adjacent walls or handrail extensions to indicate the floor level.
+This must apply to office buildings, shopping complexes, multi-purpose complexes, sports complexes, hotels, boarding houses, chalets, backpacker hotels, serviced apartments, places of public resort, public swimming pools, markets, hawker or food centres, transport stations, interchanges, passenger terminals, colleges, universities, institutions of learning, hostels, halls of residence or dormitories, hospitals and clinics.